BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 1 ---

-![This is an image of the logo for the European Banking Authority (EBA) below a heading that reads "THE RISK FACTORS GUIDELINES".
-The blue logo features the white acronym "EBA" with its full name written to the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 JC 2017 37

 04/01/2018

-![This is a side-by-side display of the logos for the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
-The ESMA logo is on the left, featuring the acronym in blue surrounded by a circle of EU-style stars.
-The EIOPA logo is on the right, with a modern blue graphic and stylized text.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)
 # Final Guidelines

-![This is the text-based logo for the Joint Committee of the European Supervisory Authorities.
-The text is in a simple, gray, uppercase, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)
 ## Joint Guidelines under Articles 17 and 18(4) of Directive (EU) 2015/849 on simplified and enhanced customer due diligence and the factors credit and financial institutions should consider when assessing the money laundering and terrorist financing risk associated with individual business relationships and occasional transactions **The Risk Factors Guidelines**

 --- Page 2 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities.
-The logo is a simple text-based design, with the name written in a grey, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo features the acronym in blue surrounded by a circle of EU stars.
-The EIOPA logo has a stylized black acronym below a blue translucent cube graphic containing EU stars.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![A close-up of the blue and white logo for the European Banking Authority (EBA).
-The logo is below the heading "THE RISK FACTORS GUIDELINES", suggesting the image is from a regulatory document.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 # Com liance and re ortin obli ations  p p g g
 ## Status of these joint guidelines